Design Tips for Programmers

 Do not outline shapes

 If you can’t see something without an outline, increase the contrast instead.
-If you outline something, once again, have a good reason.
+If you outline something, have a very good reason.

 Tables don’t work well in responsive layouts.
-If a tabular format is best for your content, use left alignment throughout.
-Keep the table itself simple.
-I like white cells with 5–10px strokes the same color as the page background.
+If a tabular format is best for your content, use left alignment as much as possible.
+Keep the table itself simple, with cell borders that match the background color.

 Only underline links